-The standard deduction is a fixed amount, based on the taxpayer's filing status, that is a reduction to New York AGI.
+The standard deduction is a fixed amount that, based on the taxpayer's filing status, is a reduction to New York AGI.
 If a taxpayer does not itemize deductions, the standard deduction can be taken on either Form IT-150 or IT-201.
-The New York standard deduction for tax year 2008 is shown in Figure E.
+The New York standard deduction for tax year 2010 is shown in Figure G.